borg286/sevtech/README.md

 * Shift/Sneak on your grave to retrieve your items.

-Once you get a saddle, go tame a horse (repeatedly trying to ride it) to speed up traversing the overworld.
+* Once you get a saddle, go tame a horse (repeatedly trying to ride it) to speed up traversing the overworld.
 He can jump stone fence, but only with you riding.
 Be sure to bring a fence and lead with you for when you want to get off your high horse.
 Alternatively live near an ocean and use a raft to visit new places, taking care with the sharks and piranhas that attack when you get to shore.
 Piranhas jump out at you.

+* Hunting sharks is easy; if you have a one block deep strip of water to stand in, you can just spear them to death without them being able to reach you.

 * Be on the lookout for Sakura, Eucalyptus or Dark Oak trees.
 You'll need the logs to upgrade your work stump into the mk2 version.
 It can hold full stacks of items for repeated crafting, and takes fewer whacks.